 - Wash off all the dirt with distilled water.

-- Choose a root that looks young and fresh instead of the thick central root system.
+- Choose a young and fresh root instead of the thick central root system.

 - Cut a section with a stem intact using a sharp pruning shear or scissor.